 - Use a medium cookie scoop and scoop onto the prepared baking sheets.
-Bake for 7-10 minutes, or until the edges are just light golden brown (the centers should look a little underdone).
-Take them out a little early for softer cookies and bake a little longer for crispier cookies.
+Bake for 8 minutes, or until the edges are just light golden brown (the centers should look a little underdone).
+Take them out a little early for softer cookies and bake them a little longer for crispier cookies.

 - Let cookies rest on the pan for 2 minutes and then transfer to a cooling rack.

 - Mix in 1/2 teaspoon of ground cinnamon for a boost of flavor.